Pinafore/cl1-hw/transformer_ft/README.md

 Analysis (5 points):

-1. What is the accuracy of the model as a function of the ammount of fine-tuning data?
+1. What is the accuracy of the model as a function of the amount of fine-tuning data?
 Make sure to investigate with very little fine-tuning data.

 Extra credit (5 points):